lukasd2/Software-Piracy-Project/README.md

 ------------
 ###### Created on: 06/2017 / Live version: https://lukasd2.github.io/Software-Piracy-Project
-**Please note that this project is outdated and not will not be maintained.**
+**Please note that this project is outdated and will not be maintained.**
 ------------
 ### Technologies/features: